 The 3D process involves sending us video of the object you want to engloben.
 We can do small objects or big; it’s covering all angles with video that’s important.
 Then you send it to us using our upload link, below. *Please* make sure to tell us you’ve uploaded it and what the filename is.

 Note: if you don’t feel like you can get a good video, you can always contact us and we’ll get you a professional drone operator to come out and video your house for you.

 To create a 3D scan we’ll need video of the outside of the house; The video should be approximately 10-20 minutes in length.

 - Tidy up a bit?
 You might want to move your cars, close the garage doors, think about anything you *don’t* want to display in your snowglobe (we’re looking at you, Halloween jack o’ lanterns!).

-- Film your house by walking around it four complete times.
+- Film your house by walking around it FOUR complete times.
 The first two passes, walk clockwise.
-The second two passes walk counter-clockwise.
-If you’re using a drone to film, remember that the sides of the building are more important that the roof: strafe the sides at different elevations. (see drone instructions.)
+The second two passes, walk counter-clockwise.

 - Stay in constant motion while filming.
 Do not stand still – it’s the movement that makes the scan work.
 Standing still and turning (like a lighthouse) doesn’t count.
 Keep walking.

 - Film at a distance from the house so that the entire house is visible on screen, if possible.
 For most houses that’s a distance of at least 40 feet.
 If you cannot get at least 10 feet from your house on the ground, consider getting drone footage from the air.